Industrial Internet of Things (IIoT)

 machine learning model

+ML model.
 A computing function that uses one or more algorithms to perform specific calculations on data to produce an output.
 Machine learning models may use supervised, unsupervised, or reinforcement learning methods.

 natural language processing

 NLP.
-A deep learning capability that enables an artificial intelligence (AI) to detect and identify language patterns audio speech or written text.
+A deep learning capability that enables an artificial intelligence (AI) to detect and identify language patterns in audio speech or written text.
 Natural language processing requires very large amounts of data.

 nodes